gterzian/Python-Parallel-Collections/README.md

 In this package you'll find very simple parallel implementations of list and dict.
 The parallelism uses the [Python 2.7 backport](http://pythonhosted.org/futures/#processpoolexecutor-example) of the [concurrent.futures](http://docs.python.org/dev/library/concurrent.futures.html) package.
 If you can define your problem in terms of map/reduce/filter/flatten operations, it will run on several parallel Python processes on your machine, taking advantage of multiple cores.
 Otherwise these datastructures are equivalent to the non-parallel ones found in the standard library.

+Please note that although the below examples are written in interactive style, due to the nature of multiple processes they will not actually work in the interactive interpreter.

 ####Getting Started
 `pip install python-parallel-collections`
 `pip install futures`
-`from parallel.parallel_collections import ParallelList, ParallelDict`
+`from parallel.parallel_collections import ParallelList, ParallelDict, ParallelString`

 ####Examples